Centre d’aide aux Personnes (CPA/4604)

 Year 2012

-2012 was the year of volunteers!
-Their number was continuously increasing, as well as their commitment to the daily functioning of the NGO.
-The work with partners became more intense, and their numbers increased.
-From the financial point of view, the Ministry of Finance authorized the association to provide donors with a tax exemption certificate.
+The year 2012 was the year of volunteers!
+Their number was continuously increasing, as well as their commitment to the daily functioning of the Association.
+Work with partners intensifies, and their numbers were growing.
+On the financial front, the Ministry of Finance authorized the association to provide donors with a tax exemption certificate.

 Year 2013

 The NGO restructured its organisation.
 From now on two complementary services would function side by side in the Welcoming office.
-The socio-legal service is run by five volunteers.
-The Service to the Partners is supervised by the liason officer who takes care of the requests to accompany beneficiaries introduced through the social network An Operational Officer is responsible for coordinating and supervising both services.
+Socio-legal guidance would be run by five volunteers.
+Partner management would be operated under the responsibility of a Relationship Manager, who would receive requests for accompanying support from the social network.
+An Operational Manager would coordinate and supervise both services.

 Year 2014

-We improved our working methods and information provision by updating our Website and making videos illustrating our activities.
+We improved our working and information resources by updating our website and making videos illustrating our activities…

 Year 2015